epilif3sotnas/spinning-donut/README.md

 ## About spinning-donut

-This repository was built with the goal to replicate the spinning donut described in this [link](https://www.a1k0n.net/2011/07/20/donut-math.html).
+This repository was built with the goal to replicate the spinning donut described in this [link](https://www.a1k0n.net/2011/07/20/donut-math.html) and also use the knowledge that I gain from that to build with spinning objects with other shapes like Sphere, Cube, Cuboid, Cylinder and Square-based Pyramid.

 &nbsp;